-Regional Training Centers for Adoption Agencies
+Regional Training Centers for Transition Horses

 For the most part, adopters are looking for trained horses.
 Most equine adoption centers could place more horses into adoptive homes if they had more resources to provide training to their horses while in transition.
 In some cases, horses may just need some minimal finishing training to transition to a new career; and in some cases horses may need complete training if they have never been ridden.

 The Right Horse is committed to providing more resources in communities for horse owners.
-Many neglect situations it this country are a result of a good family simply falling on hard times.
+Many neglect situations in this country are a result of a good family simply falling on hard times.
 Or in some cases, neglect can be a lack of information or education.
 At The Right Horse we believe that we can reduce the number of bad outcomes for horses in transition simply by providing alternatives for owners in tough situations.

 - Open Admission Shelters